opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

 $ conda install pytest lxml isodate==0.6.1
 ```
 Then install the required modules specified in the requirements file : ```pip install name_module```

+### Run the program

+Rune the ```__main__.py``` program.
+It will ask for the path of source files and a service ID.
+The data from the availability API is downloaded into a temp file located in the temp folder.
+This file should be automatically deleted after the program is run.

 ## Source of the dashboard data